Tuesday, April 18, 2023

 After moving to Paris, Dullin joined Copeau's company in 1913 for a short while before committing to Copeau's company more formally in 1917.
 As a soldier in WWI, he started to use his pantomime and mime skills and his interest in Japanese Kabuki theatre to perform to his fellow troupes.
 He saw these as essential representations of human nature even in the most dire of circumstances.
 By 1920, he was training actors at the Theatre Antoine and by 1921 he had developed ideas for a laboratory theatre and commune which he called Theatre de lÁtelier which he established outside Paris in Neronville.
 He trained and explored with actors for 10-12 hours a day to create a theatre based on common sharing of life and work.
 Some of the actors in this original troupe included Antonin Artaud and Marguerite Jamois.
 He later moved his troupe to the Theatre Montmartre in suburban Paris which had been the 'first purpose built theatre in suburban Paris when it was established in 1822.

 Dullin's by 1922 included mime and mirroring exercises, improvisation and vocal exercises exploring 'Voix de Soi-Meme' (the voice of oneself) and 'La Voix du Monde' (the voice of the world).
 He saw that actors must "see before describing, hear before answering... and feel before trying to express themselves".
 His use of soundscape movement exercises involving live and recorded sounds were described by many students.
+This work was influences by the work of Emile Jaque-Dalcroze and his system of Eurhythmics.
 Also pivotal to this work was the use of mask work from neutral masks to commedia masks to Noh theatre masks.
 Two of his most famous students from this period in the 1920s were the actor/theatre theorist Antonin Artaud and the actress Jany Holt (aka Ruxandra Ecaterina Vlădescu).
 It is interesting to note that Dullin used some Asian performance techniques and masks during the 1920s but he did not see his first performance of Asian theatre until in 1930 he saw Tsutsui Tokujiro's troupe perform in Paris in 1930.
 This performance was a shinpa style which combined kabuki style theatre with Japanese melodrama and swordplay.

 By the 1930s, Dullin's work had moved more into training actors and acting in films.
 He used his wonderfully physical and symbolic acting techniques to perform in films such as Les Miserables (1934) and Streets of Shadows (1937).
 His attempts to create a non-Naturalistic theatre and his creation of anti-war productions, meant that he found it difficult to continue his work during World War Two.
 After, the war, he continued to train actors and perform in films such as Les jeux sont faits ('The Chips are Down') (1947).
 He died in 1949 in Southern France while touring as an actor.
 His legacy and training techniques are kept alive through the Academie Charles-Dullin.